rostro36/Notes/Big Data/Week 12/12_questions.md

 	- subject (node)
 	- property (labelled edge)
 	- object (node)
+### Entities in a W3 RDF
 - What are resources in W3 RDF?
 	- Entities stored in subject, property, object
 - How are resources stored/encoded?
-	- as URI
+	- They are stored as URI (IRI) that can appear as subject, property and object.
-# Blank Node, IRI, Literal distinction/restriction
+- What is a literal and where can it appear in a normal graph?
+	- It is an instance of direct types, e.g. strings, dates, numbers and XML Schema types, that can appear as objects.
+- What is a blank node and where can it appear in a normal graph?
+	- It is an empty node that can appear as subject or object.
+### Neo4j architecture
 - What is the architecture of Neo4j?
 	- Core servers (master)- read replicas (client)
-- Synchronous and asynchronous data replication is possible
-- The whole graph is stored at every computer
-- Do you always have to read from the core servers?
-	- No, you can read from the read replicas, but that can be disallowed.

 - What makes a core server?
 	- Read and write?
 - What makes a read replica?
 	- Clients can read from it.
 	- Data replication
+- Do you always have to read from the core servers?
+	- No, you can read from the read replicas, but that can be disallowed.
+- When is synchronous data replication done?
+	- When a user updates a table he will be blocked until the data has been replicated on a majority of read replicas.
+- When is asynchronous data replication done?
-- Writes are synchronous until the majority of core servers respond, they then replicate to the other machines in an asynchronous fashion.
+	- After the synchronous data replication, the data gets spread to the other minority of the read replicas.
+- Why is sharding hard?
+	- Most queries traverse a highly-connected graph and due to the polymorphy of edges, the system does not know how best to shard.
 - In Neo4j s Fabric node, where are nodes and edges stored?
 	- Nodes are stored everywhere but edges are stored more distributively separated.
+### Neo4j physical storage
 - How are labels stored?
 	- Fixed list.
 - How are properties stored?